sleep apnea and symptoms

 • Excessive Daytime Drowsiness: Overwhelming daytime sleepiness, difficulty staying awake, and diminished alertness.

-If you notice these signs, seeking medical evaluation is crucial to determine if sleep apnea is a concern and to explore appropriate treatment options.
+Seeking medical evaluation is essential if these signs are observed to determine if sleep apnea is a concern and explore appropriate treatment options.

-• Cardiovascular Issues: Sleep apnea can increase the risk of heart disease, high blood pressure, stroke, and irregular heartbeats.
+• Cardiovascular Issues: Increased risk of heart disease, high blood pressure, stroke, and irregular heartbeats.

-• Daytime Fatigue: Persistent exhaustion can impair daily functioning, leading to accidents and reduced productivity.
+• Daytime Fatigue: Persistent exhaustion leading to accidents and reduced productivity.

-• Cognitive Impairment: Memory problems, difficulty concentrating, and cognitive decline are common.
+• Cognitive Impairment: Memory problems, difficulty concentrating, and cognitive decline.

-• Metabolic Disorders: Sleep apnea is linked to diabetes, obesity, and metabolic syndrome.
+• Metabolic Disorders: Linked to diabetes, obesity, and metabolic syndrome.

-• Mood Disorders: It can trigger mood swings, irritability, depression, and anxiety.
+• Mood Disorders: Mood swings, irritability, depression, and anxiety.

-• Complications during Surgery: Breathing problems during anaesthesia can arise.
+• Complications during Surgery: Breathing problems during anaesthesia.

 • Decreased Quality of Life: Impaired overall well-being and diminished life quality.